-210 Hispanic Civilization.
-A study of the history and culture of Spanish and Latin American social, political and religious institutions.
+210 Hispanic Civilization (2).
+S. A study of the history and culture of Spanish and Latin American social, political and religious institutions.
 The course will also incorporate discussion of issues currently facing Hispanic peoples.
 Reading materials include literary and non-literary sources.
-Conducted in Spanish.
 Prerequisite: 202 or equivalent.
-Not offered 1995-96.
+Staff.

-310 Hispanic Culture in the United States.\ F. A study of the history and culture of Hispanic groups in the United States, their political, social, and religious institutions, and their value systems.
+310 Hispanic Culture in the United States (3).
+F. Offered alternate years.
+A study of the history and culture of Hispanic groups in the United States, their political, social, and religious institutions, and their value systems.
 The course is designed to assist students in understanding the cultural contributions of each Hispanic group within the broader American culture.
 Reading materials include literary and non-literary sources.
 Prerequisite: 202.
 Ms. E. Greenway.